philips-software/bom-bar/docs/architecture.md

 Although the data is persisted to an external H2 database, the driver is included in the executable.
 This limits deployment to a single binary and a storage location for the database.
-(The database schema is included as FlyWay migrations and a JPA object-relation mapping using Hibernate.)
+(The database schema is included as FlyWay migrations, and a JPA object-relation mapping using Hibernate.)

 The web user interface is developed in a separate project, which yields deployment artefacts that are copied into this project and served as static